Balloon Air Pressure Magic

 What's Going On?

 When we blow up balloons, we move air into a compressed space and inflate the latex.
-But when the balloon is placed inside the bottle, and there's no way for the bottle's air to escape, the pressure inside the bottle is greater than the pressure that occurs from blowing on the balloon…and the balloon just won't blow up.
+But when the balloon is placed inside the bottle, and there's no way for the bottle's air to escape, the pressure inside the bottle is greater than the pressure that occurs from blowing on the balloon.
+As a result, the balloon just won't blow up.
 When there's a hole at the bottom, however, the compressed air can escape, and the balloon can expand.
 It's good science…and for an elementary school kid, it's also some magical fun.